 We sometimes get asked why we include bond ETFs in our portfolios and not cash.
 Cash and term deposits can be better described as savings instruments rather than an investment.

 They are better used for paying short term expenses or meeting near term financial goals.
-This is why we encourage of all of clients to keep enough cash and short term deposits to be able cover their immediate cash needs.
+This is why we encourage of all of clients to keep enough cash and short term deposits to be able cover their immediate cash needs (usually 3-6 months of expenses).

 Cash and term deposits offer relatively low interest since they don’t carry much risk.
 In contrast, bonds will offer higher expected returns over the long term for investors willing to take on slightly more risk.